theintern/intern-tutorial/README.md

 In the code above, we've initially added default settings necessary run tests using a Selenium instance, and in this tutorial, we'll be using a hosted Selenium service called [Sauce Labs](http://saucelabs.com).
 These default settings should work fine for most people, but if you are running a local Selenium instance, be sure to check out the [full documentation on configuration options](https://github.com/theintern/intern/wiki/Configuring-Intern).

 The Dojo AMD loader used by Intern needs to be able to find our application code.
-We can add any AMD configuration options supported by the Dojo loader inside a `loader` option in our configuration file, so let's add one for our `app` package.
+We can add any AMD configuration options supported by the Dojo loader inside a `loader` option in the configuration file, so let's add one for our `app` package.
 Let's also add an `environments` array containing objects that specify what browsers to target for integration testing.
 These browser objects correspond to versions supported by [Selenium](http://docs.seleniumhq.org/):

 ```js
 // Learn more about configuring this file at <https://github.com/theintern/intern/wiki/Configuring-Intern>.